Feed on

 NEWS

-Baker Hughes reported last Friday that active U.S. oil rigs in the week ended May 12 fell by -2 to an 11-month low of 586 rigs, falling further below the 2-1/2 year high of 627 rigs posted on December 2.
-U.S. active oil rigs have more than tripled from the 17-year low of 172 rigs seen in Aug 2020, signaling an increase in U.S. crude oil production capacity.
+Baker Hughes reported last Friday that active U.S. oil rigs in the week ended Sep 8 rose +1 to 513 rigs, just above the previous week’s 17-month low of 512 rigs.
+That is well below the 3-1/4 year high of 627 rigs posted on Dec 2, 2022.
+Still, U.S. active oil rigs are more than triple the 18-year low of 172 rigs seen in Aug 2020, signaling an increase in U.S. crude oil production capacity from pandemic lows.

 Have a Great Day,